-Christchurch police block off Phillipstown street, urge locals to stay away
+Man arrested after report of suspicious items in Christchurch

-A police bomb disposal van has arrived at the scene of a police 'incident' in Phillipstown, Christchurch.
+A police bomb disposal van has arrived at the scene of a police incident in Phillipstown, Christchurch, and a 33-year-old man has been arrested.

-Christchurch Police are responding to an incident in Phillipstown, Christchurch this afternoon.
+Police, Defence Force, Fire and Emergency and St John swarmed the area around Newscastle St after a report of suspicious items at a property.

-Residents are being advised to avoid the Newcastle St area and cordons are currently in place.
+Residents were earlier evacuated from Newcastle, Glasgow and Harrow streets as a precaution but were now being allowed to return home, police said.

 Specialist officers have been seen carrying cases of equipment closer to the property under police scrutiny.